canyon289/intro_to_pydata/lessonplans/day_1.md

 ### Activities
 #### Instructor Do: Light Introduction (10 minutes)
 * Introduce myself and background
-* Explain why pydata stack has been ueeful for me professionally and personally
+* Explain why pydata stack has been useful for me professionally and personally

 #### Students Do: Introductions to each other (10 minutes)
 * Ask students to pair up